Firoz-Thapa/Plant_Monitoring_System/README.md

 - **Database:** InfluxDB for time-series data storage.

 ### Frontend:
-- **HTML/CSS/JavaScript:** A simple and responsive dashboard for visualizing data.
+- **React:** A simple and responsive dashboard for visualizing data.

 ### Cloud Platform:
 - **Virtual Private Server (VPS):** Hosted on an Ubuntu 24.04 LTS instance.